-Authorisation service components GAAA-AuthZ are called from the G.OUNI via AuthZ gateway that intercepts service request ServiceRequest (Serviceld, AuthN, AuthZ) containing service name (and variables if necessary) and AuthN and AuthZ attributes.
-AuthZ Gateway (that can be just interceptor process calling from the service or application) extract necessary information and send AuthZ request AuthZRequest (Serviceld, Subject, AuthZ), containing service name Serviceld, requestor's identification Subject and AuthZ attributes AuthZ, to the PEP.
-The major PEP's task is to convert AuthZ request's semantics into the PDP request which semantics is actually defined by the used policy.
-When using XACML policy and PDP, PEP will send XACML AuthZ request to PDP in the format (Subject, Resource, Attributes, (Environment)).
-If in general case the XACML policy contains Obligations, they are returned in the XACMLAzResponse (AuthzDecision, Obligations).
-PEP calls Obligation Handler to process Obligations which are defined as actions to be taken on the policy decision or in conjunctions with the Service access (like account mapping, quota enforcing, logging, or accounting).
+Authorisation service components GAAA-AuthZ are called from the G.OUNI via AuthZ gateway that intercepts service request ServiceRequest (ServiceId, AuthN, AuthZ) containing service name (and variables if necessary) and AuthN and AuthZ attributes.
+The AuthZ Gateway (that can be just interceptor process calling from the service or application) extracts necessary information and sends the AuthZ request AuthZRequest (ServiceId, Subject, AuthZ), containing service name ServiceId, requestor's identification Subject and AuthZ attributes AuthZ, to the PEP.
+The major PEP's task is to convert the AuthZ request's semantics into the PDP request which semantics are defined by the used policy.
+When using XACML policy and PDP, PEP will send the XACML AuthZ request to the PDP in the format (Subject, Resource, Attributes, (Environment)).
+If in the general case the XACML policy contains Obligations, they are returned in the XACMLAzResponse (AuthzDecision, Obligations).
+PEP calls the Obligation Handler to process the Obligations which are defined as actions to be taken on the policy decision or in conjunction with the Service access (like account mapping, quota enforcing, logging, or accounting).

-If the Service request contains AuthZ token that may reference local or global reservation ID, or just identify AuthZ session in which context the request is sent, token validation is performed by the Token Validation Service (TVS).
-TVS is typically called from the PEP and returns confirmation if token is valid.
-Separating TVS as a separate function or service allows creating flexible token and/or ticket policy enforcement infrastructure for on-demand network resource provisioning.
+If the Service request contains the AuthZ token that may reference a local or global reservation ID, or just identify the AuthZ session in which context the request is sent, token validation is performed by the Token Validation Service (TVS).
+TVS is typically called from the PEP and returns confirmation on whether the token is valid.
+Separating TVS as a different function or service allows creating a flexible token and/or a ticket policy enforcement infrastructure for on-demand network resource provisioning.